farahcarrasco/UFBI2018.github.io/Farah.md

 points(sites$Easting, sites$Northing, col="black", cex=0.5,pch=19)
 ```

-To extract the value for the raster in the selected window at each of our points
+To extract the raster value for that point given the moving window we created

 ```{r}
 xy<-rep(NA,1)
 xy<-as.data.frame(xy)